*****CODE QUESTION HOTLINE 816-513-1511*****

 - Are expansion tanks required for home water heaters?

 - Please provide a written scope of work letter with before/after floor plan drawings for the proposed work.
-You need to submit the scope and drawings with a completed Information Bulletin 109.
-After review and approval a building permit will be issued.
+Submit the scope and drawings when you make application for permit on Compass KC.
+After review and approval, a building permit will be issued.
 If you are doing the plumbing, electrical and HVAC work you will also need to submit permit applications for each trade, and a completed Homeowners Affidavit.
-Submit all information to firstname.lastname@example.org (attach IB109, IB146, and a 1-2 family fee schedule).